An Eating Disorder Specialty Team’s Journey into the Psychological Treatment of Eating & Weight Issues

 There ARE reasons why you overeat: An Emotional Component to Chronic Overeating

 As eating disorder specialists, we know that there is a very real emotional component that frequently drives people to reach for food, even when they are not physically hungry and/or do not want to overeat.
-This “emotional component” is different across people, but is typically related to having learned to turn to food as a primary means to cope with normal stressors of life.
-Oftentimes, it is this emotional component that “sabotages” your ability to eat in a moderate manner, despite your desire to do so and/or your greatest efforts!
+This “emotional component” is different across people, but is typically related to having learned to turn to food as a primary means to cope with normal, albeit difficult, stressors of life.
+Oftentimes, it is this emotional component that “sabotages” your ability to eat in a moderate manner, despite your desire and valiant efforts to do so!

 TheHealthyWeighOut is a groundbreaking, comprehensive program created specifically for individuals who struggle with overeating due to emotional eating, binge eating behavior, and/or chronic dieting.

 As eating disorder specialists, we know that to be successful at achieving long-term, sustainable behavioral change and associated effective weight management, our clients need to look at their emotional relationship with food, and to learn how to respond to their emotional feelings and needs in a manner that does not involve food.
 In other words, to learn how to eat for nutritional need, not emotional fulfillment.

 Additionally, for successful behavioral change, we know that it is imperative to learn a healthy, sustainable alternative to dieting that does not trigger feelings of deprivation and teaches you how to eat all foods in healthy moderation without restrictive practices that backfire into binge eating.

 This “Intuitive Eating” approach is what allows you to eventually eat in response to true feelings of physical hunger and to stop based on true feelings of physical fullness, allowing your body’s innate ability to direct healthy weight management and the ability to live within a body that settles into a natural and consistent weight range.